 Real Time Strategies

 - The bots in League of Legends.
 It's not uncommon to see people assume that since it's a bot game, they'll just dink around or that the other players wouldn't mind someone sabotaging the game.
 Except that only a few people seem to realize that bots are much better farmers than players are, it's impossible to stop them from farming, and that they receive items on a timer rather than having to actually buy them.
-So if you're stuck on a team full of players who prefer to just run laps around the map or dink around thinking "Free EXP and IP!", they'll wind up surprised when they wind up facing champions with thousands of HP and shittons of armour on top of godlike reflexes, focus-firing skills, and crowd control.
+So if you're stuck on a team full of players who prefer to just run laps around the map or play around thinking "Free win!", they'll wind up surprised when they're facing champions with thousands of HP and tons of armor on top of godlike reflexes, focus-firing skills, and crowd control.

 - Not to mention, if one doesn't entirely know what they're in for, they might be surprised on playing a champion to find that they're harder than they look.